 If you’re not already shopping at your local farmers markets, then I strongly suggest you do.
 There’s nothing better than getting produce straight from the person that planted it, grew it and harvested it fresh for you to purchase – at a market that probably took them a few hours to drive to in the early hours of a morning.

 I love shopping at the farmers markets.
 As you get to know the farmers, you can ask them questions directly about their produce and build a relationship.
 I find this process really important and enjoyable because you know you’re supporting the right people and you feel better eating the food.
 It also certainly tastes better than the stuff you buy at the supermarket!

 I have about 5-7 stalls that I visit each time and get what I need.
-I normally go to the ones that have produce that sells quickly and work my way backwards.
+I normally go to the ones that have produce that sells quickly and work my way backward.
 In the first couple of visits to the markets, I worked out who had the freshest, best (organic) and cheapest produce.
-Sometimes I’m happy to pay that little bit extra for something that I know has been grown with love.
+Sometimes I’m happy to pay that little bit extra for something that I know has been grown with love and free of toxic chemicals.
 You normally though, end up getting some cheaper deals from them (without even having to ask!) because you’ve been a loyal customer and they value you.

 Now, tell me that this type of experience isn’t better than the one that you’d get shopping in the fruit and veg section of your supermarket?
 Half the stuff is normally shipped from the other side of the world and who knows how long ago it was actually picked.
 Not to mention what it’s been sprayed with to maintain that “freshness”.

 I’ve always found it quite depressing shopping at major supermarkets, but that’s a whole other post!

 As mentioned above, do your research in the first couple of markets that you attend to work out where the best produce and prices are.
 This also applies to everything else you get outside of the markets.